Pete Candoli: Career

-Pete Candoli and his brother Conte formed a band that performed in the late 1950s and early 1960s and intermittently from the 1970s to the 1990s.
-In the early 1970s he performed in nightclubs with his second wife, singer Edie Adams.
-Heart surgery delayed his career at the end of the 1970s, but he returned to performing at musical festivals and with Lionel Hampton.
-He reunited with the Woody Herman band for its fifty-and sixtieth anniversary concerts.
+Candoli frequently collaborated with his brother Conte Candoli; the two led a joint band in the late 1950s and early 1960s, and reunited for performances intermittently from the 1970s to the 1990s.
+In the early 1970s he also performed in nightclubs with his second wife, singer Edie Adams.
+Health issues temporarily interrupted his career in the late 1970s, but he later returned to performing at festivals and appeared with Lionel Hampton.
+He also rejoined the Woody Herman orchestra for its anniversary concerts.

-Candoli was featured in the cartoon series The Ant and the Aardvark, which used a jazz score for its theme and musical cues.
+Candoli was featured as a performer on the soundtrack of the animated series The Ant and the Aardvark, which incorporated jazz elements.

-Candoli died of complications from prostate cancer on January 11, 2008, at the age of 84.
-Conte Candoli died of cancer as well in 2001.
+Candoli died on January 11, 2008, at the age of 84, from complications of prostate cancer.